Ultimate ring buying guide to help you choose wedding bands …

 Go Window Shopping

 Set yourself a time to go and explore your options, without buying.
-Even if you find the perfect ring, don’t buy it on this day!
+Even if you, don’t buy it on this day!
 Always go back for a second viewing to make sure it’s as good as you remember.
 This is also a great opportunity to work out which shops have the pushy sales assistants so that you know which ones to be aware of when actually purchasing your ring.

 Now you’ve followed these first few steps, it’s time to start getting serious and planning out what you actually want.
 There are a few different qualities to consider, and working out which of these appeal to you, and which are your priorities, is a great way to narrow down your window of interest.